5 Ways to Advocate for Yourself During Pregnancy and Postpartum

 2. Ask a million questions

-Start by making a list of a minimum of three different questions to ask at each and every prenatal visit.
+To start, make a list of a minimum of three different questions to ask at each and every prenatal visit.

-Then, create a separate question list for labor and delivery that focuses on your birthing experience, what to expect, and how you would like it to look.
+Then, create a separate question list for labor and delivery that focuses on your birthing experience: what to expect and how you would like it to look.

 Don’t forget to make a birth plan, too.